spring-media/Carlos/README.md

 }
 ```

-The above class conforms to the `CacheLevel` protocol (needed by all the global functions and operators).
+The above class conforms to the `CacheLevel` protocol (used by all the functions and operators).

 First thing we need is to declare what key types we accept and what output types we return.
 In this example case, we have `Int` keys and `Float` output values.